Tsarcasm831/MP/README.md

 limbs to maintain humanoid proportions.
 All features must fit within a 3×3×3 unit volume and textures or colors should match the prompt for realism.

+## Mobile controls

+When a phone or tablet is detected, `PlayerControls` toggles a `mobile-device` class on the `<body>` element.
+The responsive stylesheet reveals the on-screen joystick and jump button whenever this class is present.